Heatwave tips and resources

 - Sunlight passing through windows heats your home and makes your AC work harder.
 You can block this heat by closing your window blinds or drapes.

 - If you have one or more window air conditioners, consider turning them off between 5-8 PM in the rooms you're not using.
-Or turn them all off and use fans to stay cool.
+Or turn them all off and use fans to stay cool, but remember to stay hydrated.

 - Avoid heating up you kitchen by preparing cold meals or putting your grill to work.
 Or use your oven or stove earlier in the day or later in the evening, when temperatures are cooler.